Pages

 About the Author :

-Joey Lawsin is the author of "Inscription By Design".
-He is the bright spark who wants to change the world by rewriting the textbooks with new concepts that debunk the old scientific, theological, and philosophical ideas of antiquity.
-He published a book in Physics, created a living machine known as ELFS, and conceived the theory of "The Caveman in the Box".
-The article "The Creator Argument" is an excerpt from his book "Bible Proves God doesn't Exist".
+Joey Lawsin is the author behind the new school of thought "Inscription by Design".
+He is a revisionist who wants to change the world by rewriting the textbooks with new concepts that debunk the old scientific, theological, and philosophical ideas of antiquity.
+He published a book in Physics, created a conscious machine known as Autognorics, and formulated the Mother of all Theories "The Single Theory of Everything".
+The article above is an excerpt from his book "The Bible Proves God Does not Exist".

 - A Lawsin Educational Publication -